-Program benefits/serves the ENTIRE Community City provides program and program is currently being offered by another governmental, non-profit or civic agency
+Program benefits/serves the ENTIRE Community City provides program and program is currently being offered by another governmental, non-profit or civic agency Program is required by Federal, State or County legislation

 BUDGET, DEBT & Due to the restructuring of the Budget Department, cost savings will result in this bid via personnel reprioritization of duties.
-Even with fewer resources at the department's disposal, it's anticipated that level of service will not decrease.
+Even GRANTS with fewer resources at the department's disposal, it's anticipated that level of service will not decrease.